-place\text
+place text

-place\text replaces both Text3D and MultiText3D and provides a means to interactively place 2D and 3D renderable text strings or to read an EMT file to place the text.
+place_text replaces both Text3D and MultiText3D and provides a means to interactively place 2D and 3D renderable text strings or to read a .PT File (or legacy .EMT file) to place the text.

 - Z Scale [Number] Accepts Z Scale (vertical exaggeration) from other modules - Explode [Number] Accepts the Explode distance from other modules - View [View] Connects to the viewer to allow probing on all objects.